 LocationSeoul, Republic Of Korea

-From the architect.
+Text description provided by the architects.
 Club Octagon answers the client brief of renovating 2640m2 over two levels of gutted hotel basement to create a high tech auditorium, club, lounge and restaurant that put music and peoples' experience first.
 Urbantainer developed a new type of multi-space for entertainment, socializing, and subculture that was lacking in the South Korean market.
 Conceptually every detail of Club Octagon works with the octagonal form from the corporate identity, including the layout, 4D Media Lighting, modular seating, to even the ice buckets in each of the VIP rooms.

 The space facilities include the main floor dance floor and entertainment hall, three bars, open kitchen, mezzanine private VIP bunkers, 2nd floor VIP lounge, 2nd floor 2nd stage lounge, silent room, and women's powder room.